The Fundamental Theorem of Calculus for Lebesgue-Stieltjes integrals involving non-monotonic derivators: Generalized Fundamental Theorem of Calculus

-\end{exa} \begin{rem} In Example~\ref{exa2}, the function $F$ is not $g$-differentiable at $x_0=0$.
-Nevertheless, since $\widetilde{g}=\operatorname{id}_{\mathbb{R}}$, and $f$ is continuous on $[0,1]$ (and in particular Lebesgue integrable), it follows that $F$ is differentiable at $x_0=0$ in the classical sense.
-This implies, in particular, that $\widetilde{g}$-differentiability does not necessarily yield $g$-differentiability. \end{rem}
+\end{exa} \begin{rem} In Example~\ref{exa2}, the function $F$ is not $g$\--differentiable at $x_0=0$.
+Nevertheless, since $\widetilde{g}=\operatorname{id}_{[0,1]}$, and $f$ is continuous on $[0,1]$ (and in particular Lebesgue integrable), it follows that $F$ is differentiable at $x_0=0$ in the classical sense.
+This implies, in particular, that $\widetilde{g}$\--differentiability does not necessarily yield $g$\--differentiability. \end{rem}

 We will now show that the problems occurring in Examples~\ref{exa1} and~\ref{exa2} happen for any derivator $g$, which means that Theorem~\ref{thmfcf} is optimal in its assumptions.
 In order to illustrate this, we will need some auxiliary results.
-From now on, consider $g:{\mathbb R}\to{\mathbb R}$ with no unbounded constancy intervals.